php-flasher/php-flasher/docs/pages/symfony.md

             title: '{{ title }}'
 ```

-To use the preset, you can call the `preset()` method and pass the name of the preset as the first argument:
+To use the preset, call the `preset()` method and pass the name of the preset:

 ```php
 {{ id }}